← All claims

 2013 · Gastroenterology

-RCT supports moderate Small RCT in healthy women found 4 weeks of fermented milk with probiotic altered fMRI brain responses to an emotional task; mechanistic gut-to-brain hop but brain activity not clinical mood, dairy not sourdough.
+RCT mixed moderate Small RCT in healthy women found 4 weeks of fermented milk with probiotic altered fMRI brain responses to an emotional task; mechanistic gut-to-brain hop but brain activity not clinical mood, dairy not sourdough.

 Li